-- The 50cc track will be managed by USMCA certified coach, Jessica Coombs.
+- The Micro Track will be managed by USMCA certified coach, Jessica Coombs.
 USMCA (U.S. Motorcycle Coaches Association) certifies coaches who have met the qualifications for proper motorcycle training.

 - Jessica specializes in new rider training for kids 6-10 years old and will be on-hand all afternoon to assist with new rider development.

-- Our new 2-mile eMTB course will be open all afternoon.
-Riders are free to warm-up before and between moto and GNCC on our specially designed mountain bike course.
+- Our 2-mile eMTB course will be open all afternoon.
+Riders are free to warm-up before and between moto and GNCC on our specially-designed mountain bike course.

-- If you only want to access the eMTB course the fee is $20.
+- If you only want to access the Mountain Bike course, the fee is $20.